 Overnight Royal,York Fairmont Hotel.

-You definitely want to enroll in the Fairmont Presidents Club and look into Via Rail or John Steel rail tours. over 5 years ago
+You definitely want to enroll in the Fairmont Presidents Club and look into Via Rail or John Steel rail tours. almost 7 years ago

 Yes, you can take the VIA Rail train from Vancouver to Toronto or visa versa.
 I've done sections of it, but not the whole thing in one shot.